My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 1. String and Yarn

-String or yarn can become easily tangled in a cat’s stomach, resulting in digestive blockages.
-Signs may include vomiting, decreased appetite, and constipation.
-Treatment involves surgical removal of the string or yarn and possible abdominal exploration.
+String or yarn can become easily tangled in a cat’s digestive tract, resulting in dangerous blockages.
+These are called linear foreign bodies and their consequences can be fatal.
+Signs may include vomiting, lethargy, decreased appetite, and abdominal pain.
+Treatment involves surgery to remove the string or yarn and to treat any damage to the organs.

 2. Hair Ties